KieranSISherman/VEXCode-Recorder-Replay/README.md

 *You have to manually delete the information from the text file on the SD card if you want a new recording.
 Otherwise it will add to the original recording.*

 # Button Input List
+Below shows what button input it equal to what number:

+Buttons:

 - Button R Up Pressed = 1 ..............
 Button R Up Released = 13
 - Button R Down Pressed = 2 ........
 Button R Down Released = 14
 - Button L Up Pressed = 3 ..............
 Button L Up Released = 15